cghr-toronto/icd/data/README.md

 icd10 ---> |icd10tocmea10| cmea10
 icd10 --> |icd10towva2016| wva2016
 icd10 --> |icd10towva2022| wva2022

+cghr2019 --> |cghr2019towbd10| wbd10
+wva2016 --> |wva2016tocghr2019| cghr2019
+wva2016 --> |wva2016towbd10| wbd10
 ```

-The data contain four groups of datasets:
+The data contain six groups of datasets:

 1. ICD codes with their titles and structures (chapter, entity, etc)
-2. ICD/WVA/WBD/CMEA mappings for translating between ICD and other codes
+2. ICD/WVA/WBD/CMEA/CGHR mappings for translating between ICD and other codes
 3. WVA codes with their titles and ICD-10 code ranges
-4. WBD codes with their titles and structures (codex4, codex2, etc)
+4. WBD codes with their titles, structures (codex4, codex2, etc), and age groups
 5. CMEA codes with their titles and ICD-10 agreement code ranges
+6. CGHR codes with their titles and age groups

+**Note**: CGHR and WBD codes are divided by age groups consisting of adult (12 to 69 years old), child (1 month to 11 years old), and neo (under 1 month old).

 Refer to the following files for more information: